Biodiversity Policy

 Creating policies that address biodiversity loss

 With 23 targets aimed at protecting Earth’s life support systems, the Kunming-Montreal Global Biodiversity Framework (GBF) is the world’s most important tool to protect nature.
+Implementing the GBF is an important opportunity to create ambitious policies to halt and reverse biodiversity loss by 2030.
+Learn more about Conservation International's engagement in the GBF negotiation process »

 Conservation International has developed the following brief — Advancing Priorities Through the Global Biodiversity Framework — to foster understanding of the Global Biodiversity Framework and the NBSAP update process: